 I’ve been making jewelry for roughly ten years now.
 Recently, I came across exactly the kinds of beads I love, ones that are nature centric.
 One of those beading components is a rather tiny set of wings that, turns out, are perfect for making tiny little bees.
 I found myself really drawn to the bees I was making and found others were responding well to them too.
 More than that, though, the bees kinda spoke to me.
 Not literally, of course.
 But I guess you could say I felt I was being called to make this bee jewelry, to spread some bee love, maybe even to raise awareness about their interesting lives and the threats, both natural and man-made, to their populations.

 When I make bee jewelry, I have in mind the threats there are to the pollinating bee populations and the effects a dwindling bee population would have on agriculture and the general balance in nature.
-I work at an organic farm.
-I work alongside bees all the time.
+I worked at an organic farm recently (now I just volunteer).
+When I did, I worked alongside bees all the time.
 They’re essential to the success of the farm.
-They love when our plants go to flower and we love to see them doing their thing.
-Fortunately for the farm, a bee keeper has chosen to place several bee hives at the back of the property.
-Lately, since many of our plants have gone to flower, I’ve had to get used to having the bees closer than usual.
-Though we share the same space, I’m not afraid of them.
-They’re not interested in me.
-They’re interested in doing their jobs–gathering pollen and playing their particular roles in supporting their hives, our farm, and the general health of the entire world’s ecosystem.
+They love when plants go to flower and we love seeing them doing their thing.
+Fortunately for the farm, a bee keeper chose to place several bee hives at the back of the property.
+When I worked the fields, many of the plants would be flowering.
+I had to get used to having the bees closer than usual.
+Though we shared the same space, I was not afraid of them.
+I knew they weren’t interested in me.
+They were interested in doing their jobs–gathering pollen and playing their particular roles in supporting their hives, the farm, and the general health of the entire world’s ecosystem.
 When bees get to do what they were created to do, we all benefit.

 And that is why I make bee jewelry… bee cause… I love bees.